termsofservice212/digitalocean-functions-python-with-external-libraries-for-linux-macos/README.md

 - Using DO Functions
 - Using either python 3.9 or 3.11 (these are the two versions provided by DO)
 - Require additional python libraries not provided by DO
 - You are running Linux.
-(I had immense trouble with Win11 ergo switched to Linux: Update: I managed to get it running from a Win11 client)
+(I had immense trouble with Win11 ergo switched to Linux: _Update:_ I managed to get it running from a Win11 client.
+See bottom)
 - You are comfortable with the commandline.
 - You require the task to be run at scheduled timings.